melofo/routine-plus/README.md

+## Updates
+Please find Project communication Plan in docs as a PDF

 # docs
 communication plan etc.

-## Updates
-Please find Project communication Plan right here in the home respository as a PDF

 # project-routine-plus
 Repository for project Routine+